sqlobject/sqlobject/docs/SQLObject.rst

 than `StringCol`, or using different arguments.
 More about this in `Column Types`_.

 You'll note that the ``id`` column is not given in the class definition, it is implied.
-For MySQL databases it should be defined as ``INT PRIMARY KEY AUTO_INCREMENT``, in Postgres ``SERIAL PRIMARY KEY``, and in SQLite as ``INTEGER PRIMARY KEY``.
+For MySQL databases it should be defined as ``INT PRIMARY KEY AUTO_INCREMENT``, in Postgres ``SERIAL PRIMARY KEY``, in SQLite as ``INTEGER PRIMARY KEY AUTOINCREMENT``, and for other backends accordingly.
 You can't use tables with SQLObject that don't have a single primary key, and you must treat that key as immutable (otherwise you'll confuse SQLObject terribly).

 You can `override the id name`_ in the database, but it is always called ``.id`` from Python.